 Capital Community College is a higher education institution that provides learning opportunities to every student including students with disabilities.
 We are committed to providing and promoting equal opportunities in all programs and services.

-The Office of Student Support Services for Academic Success at Capital Community College provides reasonable accommodations to qualified students with disabilities.
+The Office of Student Support Services for Academic Success at Capital Community College provides of academic adjustments to qualified students with disabilities.
 Students can seek ongoing services, support, and advising throughout the academic year.